kdvolder/jsoo_tut/README.md

   Dom.appendChild doc##.body (para "Hello Dom World!")
 ```

-Let's walk through this examine some interesting bits and pieces.
+Let's examine some interesting bits and pieces more closely.
 We start by creating
 some convenient aliases for some of the `Js_of_ocaml` library modules:

 ```